List of Firefly (TV series) characters: Simon Tam

 After landing on Persephone Simon looks for a ship to take him and a cryogenically stabilized River off-planet.
 He chooses Serenity.
 The ship's mechanic, Kaylee Frye, is immediately infatuated with Simon.
 Later, the Serenity crew learn of the siblings' backstory.
 Because of the need of Simon and River to stay on the move, Mal Reynolds offers Simon a post as medic on Serenity, and Simon accepts.
 Simon soon settles into life on the ship, spending time with River, in attempts to figure out what happened to her at the Academy.

 Simon's privileged background from the center planets of the Alliance puts him at odds with his rougher shipmates.
 He often comes across as stuffy or pretentious and is far more formal than the majority of the crew.
 Simon believes in having manners when no one is watching and his dedication to his sister is his main defining characteristic, often leading him to gladly make personal sacrifices for her benefit.

 The Tams remain below Alliance radar, despite some close calls."Bushwhacked" There is also some tension with Jayne Cobb.
 After River attacks him with a knife during one of her psychotic outbursts, Jayne attempts to turn them in and collect the reward, although the plan backfires when he is double crossed by his Alliance contact.
 After an incident in "Safe" involving the absence of River, Simon is clearly more a part of the crew.
-In "Jaynestown", Simon and Kaylee have their first moment where it's realized that Simon may have more feelings for Kaylee than originally thought.
+In "Jaynestown", Simon and Kaylee have their first moment where it is realized that Simon may have more feelings for Kaylee than originally thought.

 By "Objects in Space", the final episode, Simon has begun to loosen up much more, especially around Kaylee.
 This process is also underlined by a change in his costume: After the events in "Ariel" he dresses more casually, wearing pullovers instead of shirts and waistcoats.

-In the film Serenity, Simon has finally become well-adjusted to the crew—to the point where he even stands up to Mal and punches him when Mal puts River in danger during a heist.
+In the film Serenity, Simon has finally become well adjusted to the crew—to the point where he even stands up to Mal and punches him when Mal puts River in danger during a heist.
 Near the end of the film, Simon admits to Kaylee that he would have liked to have had a romantic relationship with her just as they prepare for an apparently hopeless battle with Reavers and the two consummate their relationship in the end.